vpetersson/podcast-rss-generator/README.md

 ## **Optional:** Optimize video

 If you're dealing with video podcasts, the file size matters for obvious reasons.
-Here's what I'm using for re-encoding my videos (on macOS):
+What I do is to export the video as h624 from my video editor (which I upload to YouTube and Spotify).

+I then re-encode the h264 video to h265 for other platforms using `ffmpeg` with the following command (on macOS):

 ```bash
 $ ffmpeg -i input.mp4 \